GaloisInc/adapt/Ingest/Language.md

 			prov-tc:time="015-10-16T02:13:07Z"]
                         )
 ```
 Similarly, a resource such as *ex:GPSunit* may be used by a UoE such as *ex:childB*.
 Required are the start and end time of the use.
-Optionsl are a command string sent to the device and a value returned from the device.
+Options are a command string sent to the device and a value returned from the device.

 ```
 used(ex:childB, ex:GPSunit, 015-10-16T02:13:07Z, [